-Mike Carr has sent an email via MailChimp explaining the Help session details occurring on Tuesday, June 30.
-If participating, you might be better to just show us what your issue is on your Mac, iPad, or iPhone.
-Every situation at the Help session doesn’t require a screen share, but just in case you wish to do so you will be ready.
+If you participate in one of our TVAUG Tuesdays Help sessions via Zoom, you may have to show us what your issue is on your Mac, iPad, or iPhone.
+Every situation at the Help session doesn’t require a screen share.
+But here are some tips just in case you wish to do so.

 This is a one time setup.